Doarf/smart_green_house/README.md

 # smart_green_house
 This project aims to design and build a smart mini-greenhouse using an ESP32 embedded microcontroller.
-The system autonomously monitors and controls environmental conditions such as soil moisture, air temperature, and optionally light intensity, in order to maintain optimal plant growth conditions.

-Using environmental sensors, the system collects data and makes decisions based on configurable thresholds.
-It can automatically control irrigation (water pump) and optionally lighting (LED) to regulate the greenhouse environment.

 | **Component**                   | **Function**                                 |
 | ------------------------------- | -------------------------------------------- |